transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 Keep in mind that Coinbase only allows Mastercard and Visa debit or credit card at of the moment.
 <br/><br/>
 <strong>5.
 Confirmation</strong>
 A confirmation will be seen the same as below.
-If this happens, it only means that your debit card or credit card has been added successfully.
+If this happens, it only means that your <a href="/bitcoin-might-be-affect-with-digital-geneva-convention/">debit card or credit card has been added successfully</a>.
  <br/><br/>
 <strong>6.
 Start Purchasing Bitcoins!</strong>
 Proceed now to the purchasing page and a widget will be available that looks the same as below: